stylish-groupb-project/Stylish-Pro/remote-assignment/part-3/Readme.md

 In this assignment, we'll use React and Next.js to create a simple interactive post.
 We'll also explore different styling methods with Styled-Components and Tailwind.
 1. Realize post layout
 2. Like the post or retract the like.
-3. Provide answers to the listed "Questions to Ponder" directly on the post.
+3. Provide answers to the listed "Understanding Check" directly on the post.

 https://github.com/AppWorks-School-Materials/Campus-Program04/assets/61413679/ff279ba8-27a8-4e64-9387-018b45688739